raffaelemazziotti/oc_chamber/README.md

 Connect all the components as described in [figures/diagram_scheme.png](https://github.com/raffapaz/oc_chamber/blob/master/figures/diagram_scheme.png)

-To install the software in the Raspberry Pi just download or copy the entire code in a folder of the Raspian OS.
+To install the software in the Raspberry Pi(RPI) just download or copy the entire code in a folder of the Raspian OS.

 ### Required libraries